baseplate-admin/django-hstore-widget/README.md

 FormField that properly renders HStoreField Data in django Admin based on [`djangoauts package`](https://github.com/djangonauts/django-hstore) and an updated fork of [`django-admin-hstore-widget`](https://github.com/PokaInc/django-admin-hstore-widget)

+> [!NOTE]
+If you want a field based implementation, please check [django-hstore-field](https://github.com/baseplate-admin/django-hstore-field).
+The package builds on top of this to give an ergonomic implementation.

 ## Requirements

 -   Python 3.9 and Up ( well technically any python version from 3.6 should work )